TheBigBangTeam/Alohomora-3FA/README.md

 ## Prerequisites
 HARDWARE:
-  - Arduino (sketches and schematics will be provided in the final release)
+  - Arduino (sketches and schematics will be provided in the final release).
-  - NodeMcu (same as arduino regarding sketches)
+  - NodeMcu (same as arduino regarding sketches).
   - RFID tag(s) and reader(s).

 SOFTWARE:
- - To run the server you need Node.js installed ( > v8.x)
+ - To run the server you need Node.js installed ( > v8.x).
- - Run `npm run setup` inside the project folder to receive dependencies.
+ - Run `npm install` inside the project folder to receive dependencies.

 ## Install dependencies
 Run `npm run setup` to install both dependencies for client and server.